 Oyster, tartare and gelée.
 The tartare was a diced oyster, laced with apple for sharpness, black olive oil and a mayonnaise emulsion to bind it all together.
 The oyster is then blanched for exactly a minute to give the mollusc a meatier texture.
 With the oyster juice with other shellfish forms the sphere which is placed on the top with more piped mayonnaise emulsion.
 The plate is also dressed with algae emulsion.
 For all the seafood lovers look this way as this is oyster heaven.

 Tomato and eel – the juice of a local Busteria tomato is used which is made into a salsa and then goes through a process of liquefaction to form a liquid bonbon.
-Then a yellow Antzoula tomato is used to make an ice-cream along with a semi-seco tomato flower, then the eel is placed into a clear tomato gel.
+Then a yellow Antzoula tomato is used to make an ice-cream along with a semi-seco tomato flower, finally the eel is placed into a clear tomato gel.
 The resulting dish is just WOW.

 Roasted lobster out of the shell on herb oil and chives.
 The lobster nestled in herb emulsion and oil was treated to some delicate flavour enhancing roasting.
 It was then crested with seasoned red lobster roe emulsion and a cornet filled with marinated lobster meat and chives.
 The colours and flavours were nothing short of vivid and I can safely say that the lobster was handled with very skilled hands!